Autorole/privacy-policy/README.md

 At any time, you have the right to request to view the Data pertaining to your Discord account.
 You may submit a request through the [Discord Server](https://discord.gg/hnGRp2Y) or by contactting <autorole.bot@gmail.com>.
 You have the right to request the removal of relevant Data.
 In addition, all user-related Data will be deleted automatically by removing the Bot from your server.

-## Underage Users

-The use of the Bot is not permitted for minors under the age of 13, or under the age of legal consent for their country.
-This is in compliance with the [Discord Terms of Service](https://discord.com/terms).
-No information will be knowingly stored from an underage user.
-If it is found out that a user is underage we will take all necessary action to delete the stored data.

 ## Questions

 If you have any questions or are concerned about what data might be being stored from your account contact <autorole.bot@gmail.com>.
-For more information check the [Discord Terms Of Service](https://discord.com/terms).
+For more information check the [Discord Terms Of Service](https://discord.com/terms) and [Community Guidelines](https://discord.com/guidelines).